Skip to content

 With the initial success of the programme, organisers are looking to expand it further in the coming years.
 Plans are underway to include more schools and incorporate additional local cultural landmarks into the curriculum.
 The goal is to create a comprehensive network of students who can carry these lessons of empathy and understanding into adulthood, influencing their communities positively.

 Support from local businesses and community leaders has been overwhelming, with many eager to contribute resources and expertise.
-This enthusiasm highlights the community's commitment to fostering a more inclusive and understanding society, starting with its youngest members.

 Story inspired by reporting from The Guardian.